Nyholm/SuperSlim/README.md

 ### Cache

-Since you building a small and super fast app, then caching is probably very important to you.
+Since you are building a small and super fast app, then caching is probably very important to you.
 Pick your favorite cache library and just register it as a service.
 Here is an example using [Symfony Cache](https://symfony.com/doc/current/components/cache.html).